 If you find that hunting down the perfect vintage aluminum tree is proving too difficult and too expensive, or you just don't want to have to worry about the delicate maintenance they require, then a contemporary silver tree may just be the answer.

 The truth is, an aluminum tree that is made today, decorated with the right vintage or retro Christmas decorations, can look just as stunning as a tree that comes from the 1960s, and it will likely be quite a bit less fragile.

 Pack It Away Carefully

-After Christmas is over be sure to pack up your tree carefully so it will be ready for next year.
+After Christmas is over, be sure to pack up your tree carefully so it will be ready for next year.
 Most aluminum trees come with individual wrappers for each branch.
-It is a pretty good idea to use them for keeping the delicate branches protected while your tree is in storage.
+It is a pretty good idea to use them to keep the delicate branches protected while your tree is in storage.